ISCHEMIC STROKE / ACUTE THERAPY

 - 4.5 hour window

-- mild or regressing deficit or, conversely, severe stroke
+- mild or resolving deficit or, conversely, severe stroke

-- aggressive treatment with parenteral antihypertensives to achieve target BP before initiating IVT
+- aggressive treatment with parenteral antihypertensives to achieve target blood pressure before starting IVT

 - use of oral anticoagulants